jayachanders/dat500-assignment4/README.md

 Setup Hadoop from scratch in a distributed mode using multiple VMs.

-Create a Master VM and 3 slave VMs.
+Create a Namenode VM and 3 Datanode VMs.
 Setup the Hadoop cluster in distributed mode.
 (Choose your Hadoop version carefully if you are going to use Spark later for your project.
 Not all versions of Hadoop are compatible.
 Spark installation is not part of this assignment).
 You deliver the assignment by showing it to student assistants or me during lab or group work hours.
 Any delivery outside these hours have to be agreed on beforehand.